wrench-project/wrench/doc/index.md

 # Three Classes of Users #                       {#overview-users}

-WRENCH is intended for two different classes of users:
+WRENCH is intended for three different classes of users:

 - **WMS Users**  use WRENCH to simulate workflow executions using already implemented WMS implementations and Core services.
-- **WMS Developers/Researchers**  use WRENCH to prototype and evaluate software WMS designs and/or to investigate and evaluate novel algorithms to be implemented in WMSs, interacting with already implemented Core Services.
+- **WMS Developers/Researchers**  use WRENCH to prototype and evaluate software WMS designs and/or to investigate and evaluate novel algorithms to be implemented in WMSs, or experimented in novel CI (interacting with already implemented Core Services).
 - **Internal Developers** contribute to the WRENCH code, and in particular, implement new Core Services.